Nonlocal continuous-variable gates by amplified optical connections: Results

 for $\xi^{(\rm s)}<2g$ and 0 otherwise.
 The local QND and OPA gains are optimized to minimize (i), thus maximizing (ii).
 Given that the $\SB,\EB,\BM$ protocols are equivalent with one another, we limit ourselves to compare to the $\SB$ and $\GP$ schemes, depicted in Fig.s~\ref{fig:01-Protocols}(a) and (d), respectively.

 For ideal OPAs with $\eta=1$, the optimal configuration for the $\SB$ scheme is obtained by the choices

 for which the excess noise reads $\xi^{(\SB)}= 2g(1-T)$.
-The two OPAs are crucial to protect against the channel losses the information about $x_A$ to be transferred to Bob, carried by $x_M$ after the first QND, while that on $p_B$ is passed to Alice by the final conditional displacement.
-Remarkably, the maximum entangling power is obtained for finite OPA gains, $G_1 G_2 <\infty$, and the corresponding value of $E_N^{(\SB)}$ equals that of the original proposal \cite{Filip2004} based on infinite input squeezing and phase-insensitive amplification, thus replacing a nonphysical resource with a combination of realistic offline and online squeezers.
-Consistently with the previous considerations, the $\EB$ and $\BM$ protocols yields the same performance of the $\SB$ in the limits $g_A^2/G_1 \ll 1$, $G_2 G_3 = (1-T)/T$, $g_0= \sqrt{g G_2/(1-T)}$ ($\EB$) and $g_B^2 G_2 \gg 1$, $G_1 G_3 = (1-T)/T$, $g_A= \sqrt{g G_1/(1-T)}$ ($\BM$).
+The combined effect of the two OPAs gives flexibility for the implementation, as one can either prepare the squeezing resource to the gain $G_1=(1-T)/T$ and remove online OPA~2, or alternatively, if a squeezed mediator with fixed $G_1$ is available, tune OPA~2 to the gain $G_2=(1-T)/(G_1 T)$ to meet condition~(\ref{eq:ConditionSB}).
+In this way, information about $x_A$ to be transferred to Bob, carried by $x_M$ after the first QND, is protected against the channel losses, while that on $p_B$ is passed to Alice by the final conditional displacement.
+Remarkably, the maximum entangling power is obtained for finite OPA gains, $G_1 G_2 <\infty$, and the corresponding value of $E_N^{(\SB)}$ equals that of the scheme proposed in \cite{Filip2004}, where an infinitely squeezed mediator was considered as resource, and the channel was assisted by phase-insensitive amplifiers.
+Consistently with the previous considerations, the $\EB$ and $\BM$ protocols yields the same performance of the $\SB$ in the limits $g_A^2/G_1 \ll 1$, $G_2 G_3 = (1-T)/T$, $g_0= \sqrt{g G_2/(1-T)}$ ($\EB$) and $G_2 \gg 1$, $G_1 G_3 = (1-T)/T$, $g_A= \sqrt{g G_1/(1-T)}$ ($\BM$), and provide efficient methods applicable to the different use cases.

-On the contrary, the $\GP$ logarithmic negativity $E_N^{(\GP)}$ is maximized for $G_2=T$ and $g_B= \sqrt{g(1+T)}$, together with the mediator-independence conditions~(\ref{eq:ConditionGP}), leading to $\xi^{(\GP)} = 2g (1-T)/(1+T) < \xi^{(\SB)}$ and $E_N^{(\GP)}>E_N^{(\SB)}$.
+On the contrary, the $\GP$ logarithmic negativity $E_N^{(\GP)}$ is maximized for $G_2=T$ and $g_B= \sqrt{g(1+T)}$, together with the asymptotic mediator-independence conditions~(\ref{eq:ConditionGP}), leading to $\xi^{(\GP)} = 2g (1-T)/(1+T) < \xi^{(\SB)}$ and $E_N^{(\GP)}>E_N^{(\SB)}$.
 Now, OPA~2 perfectly compensates the losses of the second channel on the $p_M$ quadrature that carries information about $p_B$ to Alice, at the expense of reducing that on $x_A$, which is eventually restored by Bob after displacement.
 Moreover, the large anti-squeezing noise of $p_M$ is removed by the last QND gate at Alice's side thanks to the geometric phase trick.
-As shown in Fig.~\ref{fig:02-GatesNeg}, both $\SB$ and $\GP$ schemes yield nonzero entanglement for all $T\le 1$.
-In particular, for small losses $1-T\ll1$, being of interest for real implementations, we find:
+As shown in Fig.~\ref{fig:02-GatesNeg} (solid lines), both $\SB$ and $\GP$ schemes yield nonzero negativity for all $T\le 1$, guaranteeing entanglement at arbitrary large losses.
+In particular, while the optimum performance for the $\SB$ is achieved by the interplay between OPAs~1(2) with gains $G_{1(2)}$, in the $\GP$, online OPA~2 is crucial for long-distance entanglement, as using only offline OPA~1 would make $E_N^{(\GP)}$ vanish at large losses (dashed red line in Fig.~\ref{fig:02-GatesNeg}).
+Moreover, for small losses $1-T\ll1$, being of interest for real implementations, we find: